rlxlss/rlxl.archives/README.md

 ## Outdated
 Please go to the main page.
 RLXL archives are old versions of the script that have been replaced by new ones.
 Unfortunately, these scripts will never be updated, so it is a good thing to stick with the main page.
+They will automatically redirect to the most recent version.